Clarinda - Oakleigh South

 Clarinda - Oakleigh South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Clarinda-Oakleigh South is among the most culturally diverse areas in Australia, with 56.3% of its population speaking a language other than English at home as of the 2016 Census.
-Additionally, 52.1% of its residents were born overseas during this period.
-Christianity was found to be the main religion in Clarinda-Oakleigh South, making up 57.9% of people residing there.
+Clarinda-Oakleigh South is among the most culturally diverse areas in Australia, with 56.3% of its population speaking a language other than English at home and 52.1% born overseas as of 2016 Census data.
+Christianity was found to be the main religion in Clarinda-Oakleigh South, comprising 57.9% of people.
+However, Judaism is overrepresented in Clarinda-Oakleigh South compared to Greater Melbourne, with 1.7% versus 1.0%.

 Frequently Asked Questions - Diversity